 How is neck joint degeneration diagnosed?

-The bony changes can be seen on X ray.
+The first and most frequently used tool are X-rays.
+The bony changes can be seen on X-ray.
 Your report may sound something like this:

 “Early onset degeneration, loss of disc height, osteophyte formation, facet joint hypertrophy.”
 The medical lingo is just a short version of the degeneration discussed above.
 A disc bulge or prolapse will not be visible on X ray.
 It may be necessary to have a MRI.